Spiritual Growth Through Self-Honesty

 • “Why does this situation disturb me?”

-These questions open inner intelligence without judgment.
+These questions open inner intelligence without judgement.

 The Role of Silence in Self-Honesty